 - Punctuation, grammar and the finer details

-Before you reach the goodbye stage, be sure you’ve wrapped up the content of your email with an appropriate concluding paragraph.
+Before you reach the goodbye stage of ending your email professionally, be sure you’ve wrapped up the content with an appropriate concluding paragraph.
 Depending on the content, the last paragraph of a business email may serve to thank the recipient and/or to issue a call to action, such as by suggesting that you look forward to discussing the matter further.

 I hope you agree that my experience, enthusiasm and love for animals make me a great fit for your position as a veterinary assistant.
 I’m always reachable at the contact info listed below, and I’d be delighted to discuss this further with you at your convenience.
 Thank you for taking the time to review my application.